Sponsored by Macy*s:

 Taste History is an enjoyable culinary cultural daytrip that is three to four-hours and may include a combination of bus tour and 4 to 6 blocks of walking tour conducted by the Museum of Lifestyle & Fashion History (MLFH).
 MLFH is a non-profit cultural charity.
 Sponsors include Macy's, Kingston Fresh, Iris Apfel, Patricia Ann Ravo Fund and Boris & Edith Rueger Fund.
 The tours are offered year-round on the first, second, third and fourth Saturdays.
 Plus, private group tours are offered.

-Each tour features at least 3 to 4 eateries per tour where food tasting is provided of that restaurant's cuisine along with food history, food culture and foodways infused with facts about the historic building and/or district where the restaurant or eatery is located Each tour is different and never an exact duplication of previous tours hosted.
+Each tour features at least 3 to 4 eateries per tour where food tasting is provided of that restaurant's cuisine along with food history, food culture and foodways infused with facts about the historic building and/or district where the bakery or eatery is located Each tour is different and never an exact duplication of previous tours hosted.

 On Taste History, you will meet the restaurant owners and chefs; or directors or artists of the emerging art galleries and cultural centers visited on the tour.